LG UBK80 4K Blu-ray player review

 Another unexpected feature of the LG UBK80 is it’s internet capabilities.
 Of course, you have to connect using an Ethernet cable, however, you can instantly access a range of streaming services.

 The most impressive feature is the software.
 As more of us move to 4K TV, it’s worth upgrading other pieces of your home entertainment system yet be able to still enjoy your favourite movies, songs and box sets.

 The upscaling software enhances the picture quality of your old DVDs and standard Blu-rays to 4K.
 There will be little difference in quality between HD or 3D Blu-rays and DVDs.
 Even if you not using a 4K TV yet, you should be able to notice a difference in the quality.

-The remote sometimes does not transmit signals unless it’s pointing directly at the sensor.
+Unlike with other LG Blu-ray players, the remote sometimes does not transmit signals unless it’s pointing directly at the sensor.
 You’ll probably still need to be accurate with your aim.

 While the list of formats might provide little surprises, the fact it’s 3D ready counts in its favour.
 Plus as it displays pictures in 4K, it’s future proof.
 You’ll notice the upgrade instantly as each picture has a heighten depth and vibrancy.

 We’re not big fans of built-in power cables as it can make the cable situation a little awkward.
 That said, we’re impressed by the optical audio output as this allows us to easily connect with a range of speaker system and improve the audio quality without hassle.